 The Property Level Flood Resilience Grant Scheme is being administered by the district councils in Cumbria.
 In Eden district, decisions in each case on whether to provide a grant, and how much, will be made by Eden District Council.

-Grants will be payable to the person responsible for the fabric of the property, normally the property owner.
+Grants will be payable to the person responsible for the fabric of the property.
+This is normally the property owner.
 Grants will be paid once the agreed works on any property are complete.
-Property owners must then send copies of any invoices for the works undertaken to the Council, who will then send the grant payment to the property owner for payment of the contractor's invoice.
+Property owners must send copies of any invoices for the works undertaken to the Council.
+The Council will then send the grant payment to the property owner for payment of the contractor's invoice.

 In order to reduce the risk of fraud, the property owner will be asked to subsequently produce receipts or invoices confirming the work has been carried out.
 Ideally, grant application forms should be submitted and approved in advance of committing expenditure.
 If applications are retrospective, there is a risk to the homeowner that costs may not be eligible.